Julie

 Julie is a nurse researcher working in the area of Paediatric Intensive Care (PIC).
 Julie’s interest in research started during her undergraduate nurse training.
 She worked clinically for approximately three years before taking on a part-time audit and research assistant role for research studies on PIC.
 She returned to clinical nursing full-time but was keen to get back into research in the future.
 She completed a Master’s degree to gain understanding of research governance and methodologies and, on completing this, went to work as a Clinical Research Facilitator’ for Medicines for Children Research Network (MCRN) a newly-established research network.
 She enjoyed the studies but the network had also mopped up a lot of studies that were floundering a little bit.
 These included problems with site file management, PI input and research nurse coverage.
 She missed having a specialty area and felt like a jack of all trades and master of none.

 When the opportunity arose, Julie returned to my own speciality of Paediatric Intensive Care as a lead research nurse.
 The move provided her with a promotion, more autonomy and a fresh slate to design how research was delivered.
 Over the 10 years Julie has been in post, she and her colleagues have developed the research team in the unit.
 Her role has become more managerial but Julie is keen to maintain participation in research activities, particularly qualitative studies.
 She credits the evolution of her post in part to having supportive managers with an understanding of where I wanted the job to go and where the unit needed the job to go, and strong relationships with medical colleagues.
 Having a research role has affected how Julie feels she is identified by others.
 She still introduces herself as a nurse to potential participants, but tends to describe herself as a nurse by background rather than a nurse.
 In my heart I’m a nurse, but actually I recognise that that’s not how people would see me.
 Julie recently completed her PhD which she worked on part-time over the last eight years.
-Her official job title recognises her as a Nurse Researcher’ with independent research skills but she feels many people, including nurses, will not know what this means she does on a day-to-day basis.
+Her official job title recognises her as a Nurse Researcher’ with independent research skills but she feels many people, including nurses, will not know what this means she does on a day-day basis.

 Julie describes the structure of research nurse banding and responsibilities in her unit.
 For example, they employ Band 5 research nurses to provide study support whereas a Band 6 research nurse would more likely be a lead nurse’ for a study.
 Of the staff that Julie manages, there are currently two clinical nurses working part-time in research as secondments.
 She believes this is a great arrangement because they’re staying clinically relevant, they’re still maintaining their skills, but they’re getting a grounding in research.
 In terms of her own clinical skills in intensive care nursing, Julie describes herself as rusty.
 She would like to do more clinical work but has had to cut it down over the years.